Bodyboarding at the BSR Surf Resort Wave Pool

 We also ran over and snagged surfboards from the lifeguard stand to have a couple of goes, but they rent legit surfboards at the pro shop including FireWire boards, and a host of soft top options.
 Kinda fun to mix it up a bit.

 We had our kids do the “intermediate” session.
 What’s the difference?
 Expert featured waves about 4-5 feet on the face that tapers to about 2-3 at the end of the ride.
 Intermediate was about 25% smaller but you could still get barreled on that wave on a bodyboard for sure.
 We didn’t get to see the beginner session waves.

 How much should you surf in a day?
 Depends on your budget and your endurance!
-Some surfers had booked 6 sessions in a day while we were there- 3 AM and 3 PM sessions.
-In between, they chilled out under the umbrellas or cabanas (extra charge) through the midday and hit up the beer and bbq stand by the pro shop, or the restaurant upstairs from the wakeboard pro shop.
+Some surfers had booked 6 sessions in a day while we were there- 3 morning and 3 afternoon sessions.
+In between, they chilled out under the umbrellas or cabanas (extra charge if you want to "guarantee" the use of one) through the midday and hit up the beer and bbq stand by the pro shop, or the restaurant upstairs from the wakeboard pro shop.
 The cabanas are a bit pricey, but have a full view of the entire wave and power outlets to charge your electronics.
 They are basically wood structures with lounges, couches and fans open on the front and a shower around the side.
 Pretty sweet if you’re going to be surfing all day, but there are plenty of lounge chairs and a few umbrellas on the beach if you’re on a tighter budget.

 We had three sessions in our first day (two expert, one intermediate), so what to do in between?
 There basically three other activities you can partake in which, depending on your tolerance for risk, can make your day super-fun or end in a trip to a massage therapist or hospital if you really blow it!